al-caveman/cavemancms/content_raw/dukkha/article.md

 #dukkha_workout_routine the [dukkha] routine

-I propose to you the _[dukkha] workout routine_ --- a workout tailored specifically for the needs of the modern man of the $21^{st}$ century.
+I propose to you the _[dukkha] workout routine_ --- a workout routine tailored specifically for the needs of the modern man of the $21^{st}$ century.

 ## advantages